prochazkaml/tinyWatch/README.md

 ## PCB & Hardware

-The circuit diagram as well as the PCB were designed in KiCad (with [mitxela's rounded tracks plugin](https://github.com/mitxela/kicad-round-tracks)), the project files are available in the [hw/kicad](https://github.com/prochazkaml/tinyWatch/tree/master/hw/kicad) directory.
+The circuit diagram as well as the PCB were designed in KiCad, the project files are available in the [hw/kicad](https://github.com/prochazkaml/tinyWatch/tree/master/hw/kicad) directory.
 Many prototype PCB manufacturers support uploading raw KiCad files directly without the need to generate Gerber files.
-Recommended PCB thickness is ~1.5 mm.
+Recommended PCB thickness is 1.6 mm.

 Of course, you will then need to populate the manufactured PCB with components.
 The bill of materials is available [here](https://github.com/prochazkaml/tinyWatch/blob/master/hw/kicad/tinywatch.csv) in CSV format.
 In summary, you'll need: